engineerd/setup-kind/README.md

     - uses: engineerd/setup-kind@v0.1.0
     - name: Testing
       run: |
-        export KUBECONFIG="$(kind get kubeconfig-path)"
         kubectl cluster-info
         kubectl get pods -n kube-system
 ```

-> Note: environment variables are not persisted, so the first step in your job should be `export KUBECONFIG="$(kind get kubeconfig-path)"`.
+> Note: KUBECONFIG is automatically merged after cluster creation, so starting with version 0.6 of Kind, you do not need to manually export the `KUBECONFIG` environment variable.
+See [this document for a detailed migration guide][kind-kubeconfig]
-> Note: GitHub Actions workers come pre-configured with `kubectl` version 1.15.1.
+> Note: GitHub Actions workers come pre-configured with `kubectl` version 1.16.3.

 The following arguments can be configured on the job using the `with` keyword (see example above).
 Currently, possible inputs are all the flags for `kind cluster create`, with the additional version, which sets the Kind version to downloadm and `skipClusterCreation`, which when present, skips creating the cluster (the Kind tools is configured in the path).